 Each Package, document and hyperlink on the Framework diagram has an alternative image.
-To load these images into your model, select 'Specialize > Technologies > UPDM >
+To load these images into your model, select the Configure > Reference Data >

-Import UPDM Images'.
+Images' option.

-If you want to apply your own bitmap images to the UPDM elements, you must first import the images into the model using the 'Configure > Reference Data > Images' option.
+If you want to apply your own bitmap images to the UPDM elements, you must first import the images into the model, also using the 'Configure > Reference Data > Images' option.
 Then you can either select the element and press Ctrl+Shift+W to add an alternate image to the element, or you can apply your own stereotype to apply a Shape Script to the element.
 For example, you might define a stereotype with this Shape Script: